LandonTClipp/lambda-docs/docs/public-cloud/on-demand/guest-agent.md

 !!! warning "Beta Release"

     The guest agent is currently a Beta release.
-See [Notes About Beta](#notes-about-beta) for more information.

     Lambda is providing access to the guest-agent before the visualizations are available on lambdalabs.com.
 The configuration that allows the self-hosted Prometheus and